 - Lost past and future wages

 - Lost earning capacity

 One question is whether you can demand punitive damages in your asbestos claim.
 The judges rarely grant this type of compensation.
 Unless your personal injury attorney can prove that the defendant intentionally hid or lied about asbestos exposure, you will be limited to the damages discussed above.

 Have an Attorney Evaluate Your Asbestos Claim

-If you're concerned about potential exposure to asbestos, or if you or a loved one suffer from asbestosis, mesothelioma, or another medical condition associated with asbestos exposure, you should take action to protect your legal rights.
-A great first step is to get a claim evaluation from an attorney experienced with asbestos-related matters.
+If you're concerned about potential asbestos exposure, or if you or a loved one have asbestosis, mesothelioma, or another medical condition associated with asbestos exposure, you should take action to protect your legal rights.
+A significant first step is to get a claim evaluation from an attorney experienced with asbestos-related matters.